facinick/design-patterns/src/patterns/notes.md

 ### Command:

 encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests and support undo-able operations.

+### Adapter:

+converts the interface of a class into another interface the clients expect.
+Adapter lets classes work together that couldn’t otherwise because of incompatible interfaces.